 This paper proposes a study of the requirements of a protocol and the examples for XML-formatted messages that must be handling in a protocol, to allow a satisfactory performance during the integration process of command and control systems.
-The solution has two main approaches, both equally important, to establish a protocol.
-The first one, the data model, which is supposed to be known, common, and consolidated by all C2 systems, and the second one, the integration technology used to allow the message handling, where usually Web Services are used, despite overhead expected in the reading messages process.
+The solution has two main approaches, both equal important to establish a protocol.
+The first one, the data model, which is supposed to be known, common, and consolidated by all C2 systems, and the second one, the integration technology used to allow the message handling, where usually Web Services are used, despite of all overhead expected on the reading messages process.

-SOA enables a strong decoupling between clients and servers, and is supported by the existence of various tools for project development.
-The use of the Web Services technology allows a greater decoupling between the systems, which leads to independence from programming language and platform of the existing C2 systems.
+SOA enable a strong decoupling between clients and servers, and count with the existence of various tools for project development.
+The use of the Web Services technology allows a greater decoupling between the systems, which leads to independent programming language and platform for the existing C2 systems.

 The data model JC3IEDM defines a pattern for information modelling, allowing the use of the same vocabulary to all systems.
-Data is routed through objects in messages handled by the protocol, using request/response and publish/subscribe patterns, which gives systems the capability either to refresh data on demand, or to update periodically.
-The requirements of the protocol and the message examples listed above are designed to reduce impact during joint operations, allowing success on the battlefield.
+Data is routed through objects in messages handled by the protocol, using request/response and publish/subscribe patterns, which give systems the capacity of data refresh on demand, or update periodically.
+The requirements of the protocol, and the message examples listed above are design to reduce this impact during joint operations, allowing their success in battlefields.

-This solution to the problem presented is an initial one, using a set of messages and rules to manage traffic between C2S, using the protocol requirements listed on section 3 to minimize overhead caused by the use of Web Services.
-These requirements were based on previous experience of specialists in maritime situational awareness systems and on knowledge of the command and control doctrines contained in the publications listed on section 6.
+This is an initial solution to the problem, using a set of messages and rules to manage traffic between C2S, using the protocol requirements listed on section 3 to minimize the overhead caused by the use of Web Services.
+These requirements were based on a previous experience of specialists in maritime situational awareness systems and on the knowledge of the command and control doctrines contained in the publications listed on section 6.

-The future work will be based on designing the complete system protocol architecture to allow message handling in runtime.
-The implementation of an encryption layer is also desirable; that should be strong enough to ensure the conduction of joint operations exercises without any interference, internal or external.
+The future work will be based on designing the complete system protocol architecture to allow the message handling in runtime.
+The implement of an encryption layer is also desirable, that should be strong enough to ensure the conduction of joint operations exercises without any interference, internal or external.
 This security layer must be designed and implemented without compromising the performance of the message exchange protocol.